andrewowest/LOOP/README.md

 ## Core Components

 ### Memory Systems
-- **`WorkingMemory`**: Slot-based buffer with decay and Bayesian importance tracking.
+- **`WorkingMemory`**: Slot-based buffer with decay and Bayesian weighting.
 The "attention" layer that holds what's immediately relevant.
 - **`AssociativeMemory`**: Episodic storage with similarity-based recall.
 Your agent's short-term memory for recent context.
 - **`LongTermMemory`**: Persistent knowledge consolidation to disk.
 Where important facts go to live forever (or until you delete them).